-Sections 10.854(1)(e)2 and 10.855(11), Rules of the Auditor General, require us to apply appropriate procedures and communicate whether or not Mater Lakes Collegiate Academy High School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identify the specific condition(s) met.
-In connection with our audit, we determined that Mater Lakes Collegiate Academy High School did not meet any of the conditions described in Section 218.503(1), Florida Statutes.
+Sections 10.854(1)(e)2 and 10.855(11), Rules of the Auditor General, require us to apply appropriate procedures and communicate whether or not Mater Academy Lakes Middle School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identify the specific condition(s) met.
+In connection with our audit, we determined that Mater Academy Lakes Middle School did not meet any of the conditions described in Section 218.503(1), Florida Statutes

-Pursuant to Sections 10.854(1)(e)6.a and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for Mater Lakes Collegiate Academy High School.
-It is management's responsibility to monitor Mater Lakes Collegiate Academy High School financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
-We have applied such procedures as of the fiscal year end and no deteriorating financial condition has been noted.
+Pursuant to Sections 10.854(1)(e)6.a and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for Mater Academy Lakes Middle School.
+It is management's responsibility to monitor Mater Academy Lakes Middle School financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.